What is REACH?

 A. Schulman does fully comply with all requirements under REACH concerning SDS (Safety Data Sheet).

-We provide SDS for all products to our customers who have purchased directly from A. Schulman the specific product.
+We provide SDS for all products to our customers who have purchased directly from A. Schulman.
 Actual Safety Data Sheets can also be requested from your known contact person in our Customer Service Department.

 SVHC under REACH